yvetteveve/passlocker/readme.md

 ### (SPECs)The following is what my program should handle:

 #### Example Intput :
-user enters first and last name
+user enters first name and last name
  ##### Output:
  user enters app but has to login